Erikabuckley/CardGameProject/README.md

     BUILD SUCCESSFUL
     3 actionable tasks: 3 executed, 0 up to date

-all were executed successfully if any fail, details will be displayed in the terminal.
+All were executed successfully, if any fail, details will be displayed in the terminal.

 ## License